Cannabidiol for Reducing Cigarette Use

 • Because of evidence that CBD affects ovarian function in rats, women with values outside the reference ranges on a hormonal battery [estradiol, follicle- stimulating hormone, free thyroxine index, luteinizing hormone, prolactin, total T3 and total T4, thyroid-stimulating hormone], followed by an abnormal ovarian ultrasound finding will be excluded.

-• Based on data obtained using Epidiolex® (CBD) oral solution label section 7, "Drug Interactions", we will exclude participants who are taking the following medications: a) strong inducers of CYP3A4 or CYP2C19, which may decrease CBD plasma levels; and b) substrates of UGT1A9, UGT2B7, CYP2B6, CYP2C19 due to the potential of CBD to inhibit enzyme activity.
+• Based on data obtained using Epidiolex® (CBD) oral solution label section 7, "Drug Interactions", the investigators will exclude participants who are taking the following medications: a) strong inducers of CYP3A4 or CYP2C19, which may decrease CBD plasma levels; and b) substrates of UGT1A9, UGT2B7, CYP2B6, CYP2C19 due to the potential of CBD to inhibit enzyme activity.

 Study Plan